rapidez/statamic/README.md

 ### Showing content on categories and products

 By default you'll get the configured content on categories and products available withint the `$content` variable.
-This can be enabled/disabled with the `fetch` configurations within the `rapidez-statamic.php` config file.
+This can be enabled/disabled with the `fetch` configurations within the `rapidez/statamic.php` config file.
 If you want to display the configured content from the default page builder you can include this in your view:
 ```
 @includeWhen(isset($content), 'rapidez-statamic::page_builder', ['content' => $content?->content])
 ```